 - Copyright law does not protect that specific type of work.

-For a more technical look on copyright law, the Stanford Library has you covered.
+For a more info on copyright law, the Stanford Library has you covered.

 3. Public Domain Ideas

 Why use public domain ideas?